-The drop-top version of one of the brand's top sellers, the 2021 Bentley Continental GT Convertible may not be the epitome of leisure luxury, but it's definitely a staple.
-Based on the nameplate that put Bentley back on the map, the grand tourer convertible is not quite as popular or easy to live with.
+The drop-top version of one of the brand's top sellers, the 2022 Bentley Continental GT Convertible may not be the epitome of leisure luxury, but it's definitely a staple.
+Based on the nameplate that put Bentley back on the map, the grand tourer Convertible is not quite as popular or easy to live with.
 There isn't as much rear passenger room or trunk space, but that's the price you pay for over-the-top style.
-Nevertheless, it holds up extremely well in comparison to direct rivals in the form of the Rolls-Royce Dawn or Aston Martin DB11, with a choice of two powerful engine options and more engaging driving than a car this extravagantly lavish has any business being.
-It takes old-world charm and merges it with the kind of modern tech that we have come to expect from our daily drivers.
-But does it do it well enough to warrant the price tag when you could pick up a top-tier BMW 8 Series drop-top in the USA for half as much?
+Nevertheless, it holds up extremely well in comparison to direct rivals in the form of the Rolls-Royce Dawn or Aston Martin DB11 Volante, with a choice of two powerful engine options and more engaging driving than a car this extravagantly lavish has any business being.
+It takes old-world charm and merges it with the kind of modern tech that we have come to expect from our daily drivers, but does it do it well enough to warrant the price tag when you could pick up a top-tier BMW 8 Series Convertible in the USA for half as much?

 See trim levels and configurations:

 Few cars are as extravagantly stylish as a Bentley and the Continental GT Convertible gives it that extra drop-top flair.
 The luxury two-door vehicle almost seems to go on forever, with its extended wheelbase and long, sleek profile.
 Despite this, the curves of the body and hood are designed for optimal aerodynamics - with an overall drag coefficient of just 0.29.
-When equipped with the W12 engine, the Bentley rides on 21-inch tri-spoke alloy wheels, while the V8 variant receives 20-inch ten-spoke alloys.
-The Mulliner variants set themselves apart from the standard fare with even larger 22-inch wheels.
-Similarly, the W12 gets twin oval tailpipes, while the V8 boasts quad exhaust finishers.
-Both get the bright chrome wing vent, but the W12 trim sets itself apart with a black ribbed matrix engraved with a 12.
+The V8 variant used to settle for 20-inch ten-spoke alloys; this year, it gets larger 21-inch items.
+The Mulliner variant sets itself apart from the standard fare with even larger 22-inch wheels.
+The rear end boasts quad exhaust finishers and it gets a bright chrome wing vent.

 The convertible's roof is available in a choice of seven tones, such as Black, Blue, and Grey, or more eclectic options like Dark Grey Metallic and Tweed.
 Lowering or raising the roof takes around 19 seconds when on the move at 30 mph.
 Other standard exterior elements include full LED Matrix-design headlights.
 However, the Mulliner special edition receives bespoke styling in the form of a double diamond grille and wing vent with Mulliner branding, and a jewel fuel and oil filler cap.

 While not the largest Bentley in the world, the Continental GT Convertible still boasts some impressive dimensions.
 With a 112.2-inch wheelbase, it measures 190.9 inches long.
 It rides a little low, though, with a height of just 55.1 inches, which it more than makes up for with an imposing width of 77.3 inches with the mirrors folded in.
 Even though the large vehicle has trimmed down over the past few years with aluminum components replacing many of the heavier elements, it is still a rather heavyweight contender.
-Equipped with the lighter V8 powertrain, it tips the scales at around 5,148 pounds, while the weight of the heavier variant can be as much as 5,322 lbs.
+It tips the scales at around 5,148 pounds.

-A choice of two very capable powertrains is offered to any Bentley Continental GT shopper.
-Neither lacks in power, but the less impressive of the two is the twin-turbocharged 4.0-liter V8.
+One very capable powertrain is offered to the Bentley Continental GT shopper this year and it's a twin-turbocharged 4.0-liter V8.
 Paired with an eight-speed dual-clutch automatic transmission, it develops 542 horsepower and 568 lb-ft of torque which is directed to all four wheels.
-Calling it the weaker engine sounds quite ridiculous when you consider that it can launch the hefty convertible from 0 to 60 mph in a mere four seconds.
+It can launch the hefty convertible from 0 to 60 mph in a mere four seconds.
 Top speed in this configuration is capped out at a lively 198 mph.
 Getting around town with this motor is a breeze, and there is unlikely to be a faster car on the highway.